matrix-org/matrix-spec-proposals/proposals/3395-synthetic-appservice-events.md

 ## Proposal

 An appservice must subscribe to the changes that it wishes to listen for.
-This can be done by setting a new key in the appservice registration file: `m.synthetic_events`:
+This can be done by setting a new key in the appservice registration file: `m.synthetic_events`, under the `namespaces` key:

 ```yaml
 m.synthetic_events: